aka: Sawn Off Shotgun

 Some law enforcement agencies use compact shotguns for breaching — that is, shooting hinges and locks off doors for expedient entry

->

-> .
+(it's even rather humorously called a "master key").
 A sawed-off shotgun is also more easily concealed than the full-sized variety, so they are often used by criminals (bank robbers

->

-> are a common example), especially in countries where normal handguns may be difficult to procure but hunting shotguns are relatively easy to buy.
+are a common example), especially in countries where normal handguns may be difficult to procure but hunting shotguns are relatively easy to buy.

 This trope is prominent in British shows, where the sawed off shotgun remains the weapon of choice for the London Gangster